John Brown (abolitionist): Correspondence and other archival material

 The West Virginia Archives and History owns the largest single collection on Brown, the Boyd B. Stutler Collection.
 A negative microfilm of the material is held by the Ohio Historical Society.

 The Hudson Library and Historical Society of Hudson, Ohio, Brown's home town, prepared annotated listings of Brown's many ancestors, siblings, and children.
 Since John Brown moved around a lot, had a large family, and had a lot to say, he carried on a voluminous correspondence, including letters to editors, and was repeatedly interviewed by reporters, as he made himself available.
 Archival material on him and his circle is therefore abundant, and widely scattered.
 There has never been a complete edition of his extant correspondence; the one scholarly attempt, from 1885, produced a book of 645 pages.
 Editor F. B. Sanborn stated that he had enough letters for another book.
 A 2015 book was published just of the letters Brown wrote in the last month of his life, from jail.
 Additional letters were found and published in the 20th century.
 Archival material concerning John Brown's time in Crawford County, Pennsylvania, including his tannery, is held by the Pelletier Library, Allegheny College, Meadville, Pennsylvania.
 Clark Atlanta University holds a small collection.

 Brown biographer Oswald Garrison Villard surveys the manuscript collections in his 1910 biography.
 The archive of Villard is in the Columbia University Library.
 Kansas Memory has a collection of materials regarding Brown's activities in Kansas.
-A project of the Kansas Historical Society, it holds the collection of Brown biographer Richard J. Hinton.